Prithvi-EO-2.0: A Versatile Multi-Temporal Foundation Model for Earth Observation Applications: Methods

-\paragraph{Multi-Temporal Land Cover and Crop Classification in Europe} Sen4Map \cite{sharma2024} is a benchmark dataset designed for multitemporal land-cover and crop classification tasks with Sentinel-2 satellite data.
-Sen4Map comprises 335,125 time series of 64$\times$64 pixels multispectral patches, extracted from Sentinel-2 tiles and annotated with geolocated land-cover data collected through extensive in situ surveys using LUCAS points \cite{dandrimont2020}.
-The dataset includes time-series of varying lengths from 2018, covering countries across the European Union.
-We utilized the monthly composites, feeding the models with time-series of length 12, in line with the original paper.
-The spatial resolution of the images in Sen4Map is natively 10 m or upsampled to 10 m from the native 20 m resolution, depending on the spectral band provided by Sentinel-2.
-Each image covers an area of 640 m $\times$ 640 m, which contrasts with our pretraining dataset, where the images are 224 $\times$ 224 pixels with a spatial resolution of 30 m, covering approximately 6720 m $\times$ 6720 m—over 100 times the area of the Sen4Map samples.
-This significant scale difference between the fine-tuning and pretraining datasets presents a noteworthy challenge during validation.
-The patch-processing methodology further compounds this challenge.
-In Sen4Map, the original 64 $\times$ 64-pixel patches are cropped down to smaller 15 × 15-pixel regions to focus on the images' central pixels, centered around the available label from LUCAS.
-This ensures that classification is based solely on the area of interest while minimizing the influence of irrelevant spatial context.
-We adopted a similar setup to maintain a fair comparison.
-The cropped 15 $\times$ 15-pixel patches were upscaled to 224 $\times$ 224 pixels to align with the input requirements and reuse the patch embeddings of Prithvi.
-In addition to differences in spatial resolution and patch size, the datasets vary in the spectral bands.
-The pretraining dataset includes only six of the thirteen Sentinel-2 bands (Red, Green, Blue, Nir-Narrow, Swir1, and Swir2), while the Sen4Map dataset provides four additional bands (Nir-Broad and Red-Edge 1, 2, and 3), for a total of ten bands.
-These differences in spatial, spectral, and contextual characteristics add complexity to the model’s validation and fine-tuning process.
-We fine-tuned the original Prithvi-EO-1.0-100M model, Prithvi-EO-2.0-300M, and Prithvi-EO-2.0-600M, on different fractions of the Sen4Map training data.
-We compared them with the baseline ViViT used in Sen4Map, which was recreated to be trained from scratch on the fractions.
-In the land cover classification task, reported in Table \ref{tab:land_cover_fractions_perf}, Prithvi-EO-2.0-600M demonstrates superior performance compared to all other models across all data fractions in terms of weighted-averaged F1 score.
-Table \ref{tab:crops_fractions_perf} depicts results on the crop type classification task, where Prithvi-EO-2.0-600M achieves performance comparable to Prithvi-EO-2.0-300M, showing marginally better results on two data fractions and slightly lower performance on three fractions; both models demonstrate superior performance compared to Prithvi-EO-1.0-100M and the baseline ViViT.
+Sen4Map~\cite{sharma2024} is a benchmark dataset designed for multi-temporal land-cover and crop classification tasks with Sentinel-2 satellite data.
+Sen4Map comprises 335,125 time series of 64~$\times$~64 pixels multispectral images, extracted from Sentinel-2 tiles and annotated with geolocated land-cover data collected through extensive in situ surveys using LUCAS points~\cite{dandrimont2020}.
+The dataset includes time series of varying lengths from 2018, covering countries across the European Union.
+We utilized the monthly composites, feeding the models with time series of length 12, in line with the original approach~\cite{sharma2024}.
+The spatial resolution of the images in Sen4Map is natively 10~m or upsampled to 10~m from the native 20~m resolution, depending on the band.
+Each image covers an area of 640~m~$\times$~640~m, which contrasts with our pretraining dataset, where the images are 224~$\times$~224 pixels with a resolution of 30~m, covering approximately 6,720~m~$\times$~6,720~m—over 100 times the area of the Sen4Map samples.